Robb-S/capy2/README.md

 The deployment uses Flask plus a bit of Javascript to load user-supplied images and sample images, then access the model for predictions.
 It's deployed at DreamHost, running under Passenger.

 Details of the model training process can be found at https://github.com/Robb-S/capybara-train

+And here's the deployment if you need to use it yourself: https://capybara.animalcafes.com/